Micro-Macro Decomposition of Particle Swarm Optimization Methods: The PSO method for constrained problems on microscopic and macroscopic scale

-\right)$.
 The system is strictly hyperbolic since the eigenvalues are real and distinct

-\end{remark} In conclusion, two methods were proposed to solve the problem presented in \eqref{prob_init}.
+\end{remark} In conclusion, two formulations were proposed to solve the problems presented in \eqref{prob_init} and in \eqref{prob_pen}.
 The initial approach was the microscopic system \eqref{sist_particles}, which is based on the dynamics of individual particles.
 The evolution of the particles is given by the evolution of their positions and velocities at each time $n$.
 The velocity is updated based on the previous velocity of the particle and the distance of the particle from the consensus point, which is calculated at each time instant.
-The convergence of this system is governed by the relationship $X_{\alpha,\beta}\to argmin \mathcal{F}_{\beta}$. \\ The second approach was to solve the problem \eqref{prob_init} using the macroscopic system \eqref{eqn: macroscopic_system_2d}, which is based on the evolution of $U$.
+The convergence of this system is governed by the relationship $X_{\alpha,\beta}\to argmin \mathcal{F}_{\beta}$.

+The second approach was to solve the minimization problem using the macroscopic system \eqref{eqn: macroscopic_system_2d}, which is based on the evolution of $U$.
 We also derived the quasi-linear formulation of these conservation laws.
 In addition, we proved a criterion that the closure distributions must meet in dimension 1 to guarantee the strict hyperbolicity of the system.
 In the simulations in Section \ref{sec:numerical_results}, tests obtained by implementing the conservation laws in dimension 1 and with the closure relation obtained using the Maxwellian distribution \eqref{eqn: macrosyst_closure} are presented.
-In this case, convergence is given by the concentration of the mass of the system around the minimizer $x^*$, i.e. $supp(\rho)\to argmin \mathcal{F}_{\beta}$.
+In this case, convergence is given by the concentration of the mass of the system around the minimizer $x^*_{\mathcal{M}}$, i.e. $supp(\rho)\to argmin \mathcal{F}_{\beta}$.